reunanen/Numcore_messaging_library/README.txt

 Copyright 2007-2008 Juha Reunanen
           2008-2012 Numcore Ltd
+          2014 Juha Reunanen

-This library is used in Numcore Ltd's products to send and receive messages between different applications that may run on the same host, or on different hosts.
+This library was used in Numcore Ltd's products to send and receive messages between different applications that may run on the same host, or on different hosts.
 The library basically extends the Spread toolkit (see http://www.spread.org/) in a